masolimano/maneage/README-hacking.md

       doing something, how you are doing it, and what you expect the result to be.
 Write the comments as if it was what you would say to describe the variable, recipe or rule to a friend sitting beside you.
-When writing the pipeline it is very tempting to just steam ahead with commands and codes, but be patient and write comments before the rules or recipes.
+When writing the project it is very tempting to just steam ahead with commands and codes, but be patient and write comments before the rules or recipes.
 This will also allow you to think more about what you should be doing.
 Also, in several months when you come back to